GerardZ/YetAnotherWeatherStation/README.md

 # Yet another WeatherStation

-This project is not finished and is for experiments.
+This project is not fully finished and may contain bugs.
 Though it is already very useable.

-It uses a ESP12E (ESP8266 8mbit flash) and a BME280 sensor.
+Based on a ESP12E (ESP8266 8Mbit flash) and a BME280 sensor.

-This project was emerged from the creating a compress-utility for compressing HTML, to counter the burden of converting html to PROGMEM or uploading through file FS-upload.
+This project was emerged from creating a compress-utility for compressing HTML, to counter the burden of converting html to PROGMEM or uploading through file FS-upload.

 It has some interesting features (I think):

 - Asycwebserver with websockets
-- Logging of temp/hum/press of the past 24H (internally 32 days)
+- Logging of temp/hum/press of the past 24H (internally 32 days, so could be expanded to look-back a month)
 - A compress utility that will converge index.html with local .css and .js files, compress the resulting html and create a PROGMEM byte-array in the apphtml.h in the include folder.
   Compression will result in an approx 70-80% reduction of file size, the PROGMEM data then can be send to the webclient with "Content-Encoding", "gzip".
   server.on("/", HTTP_GET, \[\](AsyncWebServerRequest \*request) // send gzipped index (gzip))